MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aro/ha-zr-aro-content.md

 * By default, all service-to-service communication in Azure is Transport Layer Security (TLS) encrypted.
 Configure Azure Front Door to accept HTTPS traffic only, and set the minimum TLS version.
 * Managed identities authenticate Azure service-to-service communication where it's available.
 For more information, see [What are managed identities for Azure resources?](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview)
 * To manage and protect secrets, certificates, and connection strings in your cluster, connect the Azure Red Hat OpenShift cluster to Azure Arc-enabled Kubernetes.
 Use the Key Vault Secrets Provider extension to fetch secrets.
-* Configure Microsoft Defender for Containers to secure clusters, containers, and applications.
+* Configure Microsoft Defender for Containers to provide security for clusters, containers, and applications.
 Defender for Containers is supported via Azure Arc-enabled Kubernetes.
 Scan your images for vulnerabilities with Microsoft Defender or another image scanning solution.
 * Configure Azure AD integration to use Azure AD to authenticate users in your Azure Red Hat OpenShift cluster.

 ### Cost optimization